-Frozen blueberries are a delicious treat or a great way to store fresh berries.
-Simply place unwashed blueberries on a rimmed baking sheet.
-Then put this sheet in your freezer for 2–4 hours.
-Retrieve the sheet and transfer the frozen berries to a long-term storage container.
-Place back in the freezer until you need them again.
+I love to freeze fresh blueberries so I can add them to smoothies later.
+Fo this process, place unwashed blueberries on a rimmed baking sheet.
+Then put this sheet in your freezer for two hours.
+Once your blueberries are frozen, put them into a resealable plastic bag.
+Then, place the berries back in the freezer until you need them again.

 How Long Do Fresh Blueberries Last in the Freezer?

-Frozen blueberries will last about 6 months.
+Frozen blueberries will last for six months.
 However, they can go bad more quickly if freezer burn sets in.
 Mark your blueberry container with the date they were frozen in permanent marker.
 This will help you track how long they’ll still be good.

 - Blueberries will last 6 months in the freezer.

 - Be sure to write the date you froze the blueberries on the storage container.

 - Permanent marker works best for labeling containers of frozen blueberries.

 If you find yourself freezing several batches of blueberries at different times, make sure to keep track of the dates on the bags.
 Use the oldest berries first, but throw away any that have been frozen for more than six months.